 Flagtown is a decidedly white-collar town, with fully 93.26% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Flagtown is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Flagtown who work in management occupations (24.48%), office and administrative support (15.13%), and sales jobs (14.58%).

-Telecommuters are a relatively large percentage of the workforce: 13.34% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.34% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Flagtown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.